 The ancient village is an inspiration to modern artists and art students, and professionals can be seen sitting along the canals painting images of this beautiful place.
 It is a wonderful and leisurely way to spend an afternoon.

-- By taxi: about 1.5 hour from Shanghai Hongqiao International Airport
+Transfer- By taxi: about 1.5 hours from Shanghai Hongqiao International Airport

-- By bus: you can either take a bus at the People Square (from 7:00am to 6:30, running every half hour) or get on a bus at Shanghai South Train station to get there.
+- By bus: you can either take a bus at People Square (from 7:00 am to 6:30, running every half hour) or get on a bus at Shanghai South Train station to get there.

-- You can spend a whole day to expore this lovely water town.
+You can spend a whole day exploring this lovely water town.

-- It is free to enter the town but you might still need to pay for the entrance tickets of certain scenic spots.
+Costs/ Entrance tickets- It is free to enter the town but you might still need to pay for the entrance tickets to certain scenic spots.

-- Extra 80 RMB for cruise boat and some scenic spots.
+- Extra 80 RMB for a cruise boat and some scenic spots.

 Review & Tips

-- Visitors can take a walk to explore the town what it looks like or board canvas-canopied boats for the canal-side Granny Tea House for a short tea break.
+What do tour experts say about this place?- Visitors can take a walk to explore the town and what it looks like or board canvas-canopied boats for the canal-side Granny Tea House for a short tea break.

-- Visotors will be deinitely fascinated by this ancient town whole marvelling at the same time at Shanghai modern life.
+- Visitors will be definitely fascinated by this ancient town whole marveling at the same time in Shanghai modern life.
 (Quote from Trip Advisor )